- Charitable Giving Guidelines

 Upcoming and Ongoing Events

-- For the November LLNE/SNELLA Meeting, the Service Committees from both LLNE and SNELLA have teamed up to raise money for the New England Innocence Project.
+- For the November LLNE/SNELLA Meeting, the Service Committees from both LLNE and SNELLA teamed up to raise money for the New England Innocence Project.
 NEIP provides pro bono legal representation to the wrongfully convicted all over New England.
 With only a small staff, the New England Innocence Project have exonerated over 70 individuals and work every day to reform the criminal justice system.
+Thanks to the generosity of its members and a matching gift from an anonymous donor, LLNE and SNELLA raised $7,700 for NEIP, making it the Service Committee’s most successful project to date.

-- As part of the Fall meeting, the Service Committee donated over 150 stuffed animals for Project Smile to celebrate LLNE’s 70th anniverasry.
+- As part of the Fall meeting, the Service Committee donated over 150 stuffed animals for Project Smile to celebrate LLNE’s 70th anniversary.

 - In conjunction with the LLNE Fall 2015 meeting, Successfully Supporting and Igniting Innovation, the Service Committee raised funds to purchase Raspberry Pi computers for the public Girls Who Code Club at the Rochambeau Library in Providence, Rhode Island.